Azure-Samples/cosmos-dotnet-core-todo-app/README.md

 5. Select your Azure subscription and whether you want to select an existing Web App or create a new one.
 Note: If you choose to create a new one, the App Name chosen must be globally unique.

-6. After a short time, Visual Studio Code will complete the deployment and a visual prompt to *Browse Website* should appear.
+6. After a short time, Visual Studio Code will complete the deployment.

+7. After deployment, go you your Web App in the Azure Portal and make sure to [add the App Settings](https://docs.microsoft.com/azure/app-service/configure-common#configure-app-settings):
+    1. `CosmosDb.Account`: The endpoint for the Azure Cosmos account.
+    1. `CosmosDb.Key`: The key for the Azure Cosmos account.
+    1. `CosmosDb.DatabaseName`: The name of the Azure Cosmos database to use.
+    1. `CosmosDb.ContainerName`: The name of the Azure Cosmos container to use.

 For additional ways to deploy this web application to Azure, please refer to [Deploy to Azure using App Service](https://code.visualstudio.com/tutorials/app-service-extension/getting-started) or [Deploy to Azure using the Azure CLI](https://code.visualstudio.com/tutorials/nodejs-deployment/getting-started).